Stuuky03/web/README.md

 # Stuuky
 This is Stuuky.
-A learning plataform that is exclusive to ETEC students!!
+A learning plataform exclusive to ETEC students!!

 ## Technologies Used